timg19/catmintod-blog/README.md

 I also have a page where I document the equipment I use, which is also a work-in-progress.

 I mainly drew from my knowledge about HTML and CSS which I accumulated over the summer via FreeCodeCamp.
-For some quick bugfixes that I missed, I used ChatGPT, because I use all the time for various purposes.
+For some quick bugfixes that I missed, I used ChatGPT.